 Payments From Trust Estate Only.
 All payments to be made by Manager under this Trust Agreement shall be from the Trust Estate.

 Distributions.
-Except as provided herein, generally there shall be no distributions from the Trust to Beneficial Owners until the occurrence of the Maturity Date (as defined in the Financing Documents).
-Upon the Maturity Date, Manager shall distribute the remainder of the Trust Estate to Beneficial Owners in accordance with their Percentage Shares, but only after (i) first, paying, reserving or reimbursing Trustee and then Manager, respectively, for any claims subject to indemnification (including as provided in Section 3.5 and Section 4.4, respectively) and for their respective reasonable fees and/or expenses actually incurred on behalf of the Trust, (ii) second, paying any fees or expenses, including without limitation administration fees and license fees, required to be paid from the Trust Estate pursuant to the Engagement Agreement and License Agreement, (iii) third, transferring to Lender (or to such other entity as Lender shall direct in writing) in satisfaction of the Trust’s and Depositor’s obligations as co-borrowers under the Loan, an aggregate amount equal to the then remaining principal balance of the Loan (if any), and (iv) fourth, paying to Lender (or to such other entity as Lender shall direct in writing) any other amounts due and owing under the Financing Documents, including, without limitation, interest, late charges, costs, expenses and/or other amounts due thereunder, if any.
-For the avoidance of doubt, Beneficial Owners shall only be entitled to distribution of the remaining Trust Estate subsequent to the satisfaction of the requirements of clauses (i), (ii), (iii) and (iv) in the preceding sentence.
+Except as provided herein, generally there shall be no distributions from the Trust to Beneficial Owners.
+Upon the Maturity Date, Manager shall distribute the Trust Estate as follows: (i) first, paying, reserving or reimbursing Trustee and then Manager, respectively, for any claims subject to indemnification (including as provided in Section 3.5 and Section 4.4, respectively) and for their respective reasonable fees and/or expenses actually incurred on behalf of the Trust, (ii) second, paying any fees or expenses, including without limitation administration fees and license fees, required to be paid from the Trust Estate pursuant to the Engagement Agreement and License Agreement, (iii) third, transferring to Lender (or to such other entity as Lender shall direct in writing) in satisfaction of the Trust’s and Depositor’s obligations as co-borrowers under the Loan, an aggregate amount equal to the Loan Amount, (iv) fourth, paying to Lender (or to such other entity as Lender shall direct in writing) any other amounts due and owing under the Financing Documents, including, without limitation, interest, late charges, costs, expenses and/or other amounts due thereunder, if any, and (v) fifth, distributing to Lender (or to such other entity as Lender shall direct in writing) the remaining Trust Estate.

 Information.
 Upon written demand of Manager made by a Beneficial Owner, which written demand may not be made more than once per calendar quarter, a Beneficial Owner shall have the right to receive a copy of this Trust Agreement and the Certificate of Trust, and any amendments to either of them, provided that such copy shall not contain any identifying information with regard to any other Beneficial Owner.
 Except as specifically set forth in this Section 6.3, or elsewhere in this Trust Agreement, no Beneficial Owner or group of Beneficial Owners shall have any right to demand or receive any information, report, or document from Manager or Trustee.
 Without limiting the foregoing, no Beneficial Owner shall have the right under this Trust Agreement to receive, review, copy or inspect any list of Beneficial Owners or any identifying information with regard to Beneficial Owners, whether or not requested, and Manager shall not have any obligation to provide such information.
 Notwithstanding anything to the contrary contained herein or the Statutory Trust Act, a Beneficial Owner or group of Beneficial Owners shall not have any of the rights to information or other rights set forth in Section 3819 of the Statutory Trust Act.